lbab/Shio/README.md

-Shio
+Shio (Shafan Image Optimise)
 ====

-Shafan Image Optimise for png and jpg with optipng and jpegoptim
+Improve the performance of your website via squeezing png and jpg files without affecting the quality of it.

+Shio (Shafan Image Optimise) does the compression using optipng and jpegoptim.
+Compress a single image file or in a batch.

+See samples.php file for sample usage.